smart-proxy detects "master" as valid environment

 Fixes #2654 - Rewrite master as production when only one environment is found

-#5 Updated by Greg Sutcliffe about 6 years ago
+#5 Updated by Greg Sutcliffe over 7 years ago

 I can replicate this if there's no production environment specified - obviously if you have a modulepath for both [master] and [production] it just adds master to the environment list.
 I assume we want to make some kind of hardcoded mapping that if there is only master, it should be named production?

-#8 Updated by Greg Sutcliffe about 6 years ago
+#8 Updated by Greg Sutcliffe over 7 years ago

 They're not valid for static definitions, that's true, but it's perfectly allowable to have: